 © 2014 by Stephanie Abney

 Now you give it a try ~ Cheers!!
-And PLEASE feel free to share it in the comments or at least tell us you wrote one and where to find it.
+Please feel free to share it in the comments or at least tell us you wrote one and where to find it.

 AND PLEASE, obviously, any poetry that is shared in the comments section of this blog is the property of the person who shares it.
 The poem is their original work and no one may use it in any form without their express permission.
 It is understood that they own the copyright to it.
 Just a little reminder.
 Thanks!!